boundary/boundary-event-plugins/cloudtrail/README.md

 * Controls where CloudTrail payload files are temporarily stored while they’re being processed by the adapter.

 **access-key-id**
 * Supplies the AWS Access Key ID that can be used to access the desired AWS environment.
 This can be the id to a specific user (IAM or otherwise) that has been setup for the adapter or a pre-existing account.
-In either case, the account will need "read" privelages to SQS, S3 the access policy below can be applied to the user record to establish the necessary permissions.
+In either case, the account will need "read" privelages to the related SNS, SQS, and S3 objects.
+The access policy below can be applied to the user record to establish the necessary permissions.

 ```
 {